rikithreddy/rikithreddy.github.io/_posts/2019-01-21-Python-tips-1.md

  File "<stdin>", line 1, in <module>
 ValueError: too many values to unpack (expected 2)
 ```
 Always remember that you need to have equal number of elements on LHS and RHS to assign properly to avoid this mistake.
+Below are some tips from zen of python to write good code.

 ## Zen of Python